 It’s also a great place to practice your Español!
 Check out our tips on how to pick the right Spanish school for you, here.

-Why do the locals use chicken buses in Central America, and just how safe is local transport for travelers?
+Why are local buses called "chicken buses" in Guatemala?
+And just how safe is transportation for travelers?
 Here's how to get from A to B in Guatemala.